chromium/chromium/docs/webapps/integration-testing-framework.md

 #### Action Arguments
 When creating tests, there emerged a common scenario where a given action could be applied to multiple different sites.
 For example, the “navigate the browser to an installable site” action was useful if “site” could be customized.

-To accept arguments, list the argument [types][cuj-enums-sheet] you wish to accept in the "Argument Types" column in the actions [sheet][cuj-actions-sheet].
-If an required argument type does not exist, please add it to that [sheet][cuj-enums-sheet].
+To accept arguments, list the argument [types][cuj-enums-sheet] you wish to accept in the "Argument Types" column in the actions [file][cuj-actions-sheet].
+If an required argument type does not exist, please add it to that [file][cuj-enums-sheet].

 To allow for future de-parsing of modes (when generating C++ tests), modes will always be PascalCase.